 Class Jobs for Community Building

 Giving students their own jobs in the classroom builds ownership and respect for one’s classroom.
 It requires teamwork as children work together to complete tasks and help the teacher around the room.
 Students love having their own job to take care of each day.
 They take responsibility for their classroom jobs and for the most part put in a good effort, with some guidance along the way.
 Read more about how I use classroom jobs in my classroom HERE.

 Every class transitions throughout the school each and every day.
 Take advantage of those times with something fun, quick, and engaging.
 Use class call-backs anytime to need your class to listen and focus.
 They respond to the call you give.
 Below are some examples.
 Line up chants are also useful is readying the class for transitioning through the school.
 Students work together to repeat the chant aloud with the teacher.

 Social-Emotional Development Resource

 Looking for more lessons and activities to help build community and social-emotional skills?
 Check out the mind+heart SEL curriculum!

 What do YOU do to encourage community building in the classroom?

-More About Community Building
+More Resources for Community Building

 FREE Social Emotional Learning Email Series